Ymobile: eAccess and EMOBILE

 The company eAccess was established on November 1, 1999, by Dr Sachio Semmoto as an ADSL fixed line broadband provider.
 Semmoto founded EMOBILE Ltd. (イー・モバイル株式会社) on January 5, 2005, as a subsidiary of eAccess, offering 3G/HSPA+/DC-HSDPA/LTE services.
 As they used to offer only data services they were not widely known, but after teaming up with NTT DoCoMo to offer voice services, they became more popular.
 EMOBILE had a reseller/virtual network arrangement with several fixed-line ISPs including ASAHI Net.
 As of March 31, 2009 their website claimed 90% coverage of Japan's population.

-As of April 17, 2009 EMOBILE introduced HSUPA to metropolitan areas claiming support for 5.8Mbit/s.
-As of early 2011, 21Mbit/s HSPA+ and 42Mbit/s DC-HSPA+ is available in major metropolitan areas, depending upon the subscriber modem used.
-On March 15, 2012, they began offering LTE service with initial advertised speeds of 75Mbit/s.
-It is claimed that this speed will eventually increase to 112Mbit/s.
+As of April 17, 2009 EMOBILE introduced HSUPA to metropolitan areas claiming support for 5.8 Mbit/s.
+As of early 2011, 21 Mbit/s HSPA+ and 42 Mbit/s DC-HSPA+ is available in major metropolitan areas, depending upon the subscriber modem used.
+On March 15, 2012, they began offering LTE service with initial advertised speeds of 75 Mbit/s.
+It is claimed that this speed will eventually increase to 112 Mbit/s.

 Total EMOBILE subscribers as of April 30, 2009 was 1.53 million.

 On January 1, 2013, eAccess became a wholly owned subsidiary of SoftBank Corporation (now SoftBank Group Corporation). eAccess merged with Willcom to form Ymobile in July 2014.